4. Scenes page

 4.2.2.
 Layer addition

-Below the top area of the panel, the Ui provides the + button near the “layer” entry for the layer addition.
+Below the top area of the panel, the UI provides the ‘+’ button for the layer addition.
 Clicking on it prompts the opening of the data offer view as a modal window, to choose among the data.

 ../_images/4-11.png